 In this article

 A guide intended for publishers and marketers who want to upload second-party data into Permutive.
-This is typically user segment membership data that comes from an advertising partner or an advertising partner’s DMP.
+This is typically user cohort membership data that comes from an advertising partner or an advertising partner’s DMP.
 It could also be the publisher's first-party data on their subscribers or other identifiable users.

 This type of data import can be used as a one-off data dump or a periodic import.